GirinChutia/GirinChutia/readme.md

 ## Computer Vision Projects
 ### [Indian Currency Recognition using AI](https://github.com/GirinChutia/IndCurr) 💫

-This is an project where I use an CNN that can recognise incurrecy of different demominations.
-I also implemented an streamlit app for easy inference of the trained model.

-Some practical use cases of the model are :
+This is a project where I use a CNN that can recognize the currency of different denominations.
+I have also implemented a Streamlit app for easy inference of the trained model.
+Some practical use cases of the model include:

-1. Currency recognition system from visually impaired/blind peoples.
+1. Currency recognition system for visually impaired/blind people
-2. Scope for development of a currency verification systems.
+2. The project has the potential to develop a currency verification system.

 ![](https://i.imgur.com/Ea1LtVz.gif)